Thursday, September 19 2019, 1:00PM – 2:15PM EDT

 Thursday, June 20 2019, 1:00PM – 2:15PM EDT

-This webinar will address considerations for mentoring programs serving youth and families impacted by opioid and substance misuse.
-Presenters will discuss the effects of the opioid epidemic on communities from a trauma informed lens and the role of mentoring, provide a clinical overview of supporting youth who have or are at risk of developing a substance disorder, and share hands-on mentoring strategies and insights that mentoring practitioners can utilize to better support youth mentees in their programs who are impacted by opioids.
+This webinar addressed considerations for mentoring programs serving youth and families impacted by opioid and substance misuse.
+Presenters discussed the effects of the opioid epidemic on communities from a trauma informed lens and the role of mentoring, provided a clinical overview of supporting youth who have or are at risk of developing a substance disorder, and shared hands-on mentoring strategies and insights that mentoring practitioners can utilize to better support youth mentees in their programs who are impacted by opioids.

 Thursday, May 30 2019, 12:00PM – 1:00PM EDT

 Join us for a Twitter Chat co-hosted by MENTOR, Friends of the Children & America’s Promise Alliance focusing on raising awareness about the importance of mentoring & relationship-based support for youth & families impacted by foster care as we close out National Foster Care Month.
 Use hashtags #FosterOurFuture & #MentorIRL in your answers to participate!
 See questions below:

 Thursday, May 16 2019, 1:00PM – 2:15PM EDT